Dollar dips slightly as investors wait on the sidelines

 Speculators decreased their net short dollar positions in the latest week, according to calculations by Reuters and U.S. Commodity Futures Trading Commission data released on Friday.

-Currency investors seemed to shrug off news that the United States, Britain and other rich nations reached a deal on Saturday to squeeze more money out of multinational companies such as Amazon (AMZN.O) and Google (GOOGL.O) and reduce their incentive to shift profits to low-tax offshore havens. read more
+Currency investors seemed to shrug off news that the United States, Britain and other rich nations reached a deal on Saturday to squeeze more money out of multinational companies such as Amazon and Google and reduce their incentive to shift profits to low-tax offshore havens.

 “It was expected they’d come to some kind of agreement,” said CIBC’s Rai, but he said investors were likely wary of making bets as “The road is long and has lots of risks.”